-In many cases the lymph nodes that swell will be close to the site of an infection.
-For example, a person with strep throat might well develop swollen lymph nodes in the neck.
+In many cases, the lymph nodes that swell will be close to the site of an infection.
+For example, a person with strep throat might develop swollen lymph nodes in the neck.

 In other instances, swollen lymph nodes could indicate injury, lymphoma (cancer of the lymphatic system), AIDS (acquired immune deficiency syndrome), or a cancer that has spread to the lymph nodes from another part of the body.